huggingface/blog/fine-tune-xlsr-wav2vec2.md

 ### Preprocess Data

-So far, we have not looked at the actual values of the speech signal but just kept the path to its file in the dataset. `XLSR-Wav2Vec2` expects the audio file in the format of a 1-dimensional array, so in the first step, let's load all audio files into the dataset object.
+So far, we have not looked at the actual values of the speech signal but just kept the path to its file in the dataset. `XLSR-Wav2Vec2` expects the audio file in the format of a 1-dimensional array, so in the first step, let\'s load all audio files into the dataset object.

-Let's first check the serialization format of the downloaded audio files by looking at the first training sample.
+Let\'s first check the serialization format of the downloaded audio files by looking at the first training sample.

 ```python